-"What's happened in the real world: Lots of crypto traders, insurance providers, and some of the companies stopped cooperating with them … literally stopped paying them," says the chief executive and chair of the New York-based threat intelligence firm, which goes by AdvIntel.
+"What's happened in the real world: Lots of crypto traders, insurance providers, and some of the companies stopped cooperating with them … literally stopped paying them," says the chief executive and chair of New York-based threat intelligence firm AdvIntel.
 Victims are increasingly worried that paying out puts them on the wrong side of U.S. sanctions that impose civil penalties even for unknowing violations.

 "It affected their operations.
 It took away their major incentives to do cybercrime," he says of Conti.
 "They couldn't get money from their victims, and they couldn't understand why, for quite some time."

 Conti's apparent response was to intensify a move to establish a number of other brands.
 AdvIntel says these may include Black Basta, Black Byte and Karakurt as stand-alone groups; Alphv/BlackCat, AvosLocker and HelloKitty/FiveHands as semi-autonomous groups, as well as multiple affiliates, not all of which appear to be focused on crypto-locking malware.

 Research from AdvIntel indicates that Conti continued to launch high-profile attacks - for example, against the government of Costa Rica - designed to make the ransomware operation look as if it remained a going concern while also appearing to be distinct from the new efforts.
 Whatever the impetus for that attack, the damage to Costa Rica was very real, and the government declared a state of emergency as a result (see: Conti Ransomware Group Retires Name After Creating Spinoffs).

 Leaks Highlight Ties to Russia